Sergey-Shmakov/Sergey-Shmakov.github.io/README.md

 # Research scientist, NCBI/NLM/NIH
-mailto: sergey.shmakov at gmail
+mailto: sergey.shmakov at gmail [LinkedIn](https://www.linkedin.com/in/sergey-shmakov-76755526/)
 #### Summary:
-I am a research fellow with nine years of research and six years of software development experience.
-My research field is computational biology, where I develop and apply computational methods to analyze bacterial and viral genomes.
-I have discovered and characterized 14 novel CRISPR-Cas systems, participated in the classification of CRISPR-Cas systems, identified crRNA-like regulatory elements in model organisms and created a protocol to search for functionally associated genes.
-My research was published in high profile journals like Nature, Cell and Science.
+I am a research fellow with nine years of research experience at NIH and six years of software development experience at Microsoft.
+I develop and apply computational methods to analyze bacterial and viral genomes.
+I have discovered and proposed application for 14 novel CRISPR-Cas systems, identified crRNA-like regulatory elements in model organisms, created a protocol to search for functionally associated genes, participated in the classification of CRISPR-Cas systems and many other collaborative projects.
+Authored publications in Nature, Cell and Science.
 * * *

 #### Research areas: